Economy of Prehispanic Mexico: Tlaxcala

 In Tlaxcala, they specialized in trading corn and woodlouse.
-This type of insect was very appreciated because it was used to elaborate red color paint which was later used in textiles.
-In exchange for those goods, they received products like cocoa, cotton, chili, vanilla, feathers, tobacco, wax, honey and maguey.
+This type of insect was very appreciated because it was used to elaborate red colour paint which was later used in textiles.
+In exchange for those goods, they received products like cocoa, cotton, chilli, vanilla, feathers, tobacco, wax, honey and maguey.

-The market of Ocotero was the main commercial center where, according to some authors, more than 20 thousand went every day to trade for products such as cocoa and cotton blankets brought by the Mayans.
+The market of Ocotero was the main commercial centre where, according to some authors, more than 20 thousand went every day to trade for products such as cocoa and cotton blankets brought by the Mayans.
 Due to their bad relationship with Tlaxcala, the Aztecs tried to prevent their trading with the regions nearby the Gulf of Mexico.

 Mixtecs

 In Mesoamerica, there was a very limited number of domesticated animals.
-The turkey and the ancient dog called Xoloitzcuintle are two examples, both of them were sources of meat consumed on a small scale in the indigenous societies.
-The basis of the Mixtecs economy was not only agriculture but also, hunting, the collection of materials and fishing to complement their diet and to cover other needs.
+The turkey and the ancient dog called Xoloitzcuintle are two examples; both of them were sources of meat consumed on a small scale in the indigenous societies.
+The basis of the Mixtecs' economy was not only agriculture but also hunting, the collection of materials and fishing to complement their diet and to cover other needs.
 One of the advantages they had was its great diversity of microclimates, reason why many of the manors that developed in that area were self-sufficient.

-The inhabitants were incorporated into a wide network of trading among other Mesoamerican civilizations.
-In addition to the fruits and woodlouse, they were trading with precious metals and handicrafts.
-From very early dates they were integrated as producers of minerals, especially magnetite.
+The inhabitants were incorporated into a wide network of trade among other Mesoamerican civilizations.
+In addition to the fruits and woodlouse, they were trading in precious metals and handicrafts.
+From very early dates, they were integrated as producers of minerals, especially magnetite.
 It has been proven that during the Middle Pre-classic period the red ceramic was a product of trade with the Olmecs of the Gulf of Mexico.